-Households registered at their main residence were grouped according to size, one group containing households with only one individual, another group containing those with two to four individuals and one containing those with five or more individuals.10 This ensures that larger households are not underrepresented in the HFCS sample.
-Additionally, households registered at their main residence were grouped into (part) owners11 and tenants.
+Households registered at their main residence were grouped according to size, one group containing households with only one individual, another group containing those with two to four individuals and one containing those with five or more individuals.
+10 This ensures that larger households are not underrepresented in the HFCS sample.
+Single households were further grouped according to age of the reference person, one group containing households with a reference person aged 0-64 and another group containing households with a reference person aged 65+.
+This ensures that older households are not overrepresented in the HFCS sample, which was specially important in this wave (see Box 5).
+Additionally, households registered at their main residence were grouped into tenants11 and (part) owners.
 Moreover, the households were assigned to the nine provinces.

-Table 15 shows the HFCS poststratification weights -52 values, i.e. one value per combination of registration status, province, tenure status of the main residence and household size.
+Table 15 shows the HFCS poststratification weights - 67 values, i.e. one value per combination of registration status, province, tenure status of the main residence, household size and age of the reference person.
 The table shows, for example, that single tenant households are underrepresented in the HFCS sampling frame, as they exhibit above-average poststratification weights.